 Learn how to apply for the Chase Sapphire Preferred Card and earn 60,000 bonus points after spending $4,000 in the first three months.
 Follow the link to get started.

-The Chase Sapphire Preferred Card continues to reign as one of the top travel rewards cards on the market.
+It’s 2020 and Chase Sapphire Preferred Card continues to reign as one of the top travel rewards cards on the market.
 With a massive signup bonus, access to the Chase Ultimate Rewards program, and a host of additional benefits, it isn’t hard to see why.

 Whether you covet lucrative travel rewards or enjoy the simplicity of cash back, this card is flexible enough to meet almost every need.
 The exceptional Chase Sapphire Preferred benefits are hard to beat, especially when it comes to some important travel protections and perks.